by Susan Flantzer

 After the Russian Revolution, Andrew’s parents Andrei and Elisabetta spent their first several years in exile in France where Andrew’s siblings were born.
 In dire financial circumstances, Andrei, Elisabetta, and their family eventually settled permanently in England where Andrei’s mother Grand Duchess Xenia had a grace-and-favour residence provided to her by her first cousin King George V of the United Kingdom.
 Andrei, Elisabetta, and their family lived in a guest house on the grounds of Windsor Castle, granted to them by King George V.

 When Andrew was born in 1923, the Prince of Wales, the future King Edward VIII of the United Kingdom, served as his godfather.
 Andrew and his siblings were brought up in the Russian tradition under the strict supervision of their paternal grandmother, the daughter of Alexander III, Emperor of All Russia and sister of Nicholas II, Emperor of All Russia, Grand Duchess Xenia Alexandrovna, who lived until 1960 when Andrew was thirty-seven.
 Xenia was sure that the Romanovs would again rule in Russia and wanted to ensure that her grandchildren would take their rightful place in Russia.
-However, Andrew’s parents belonged to a different generation and no longer believed that the Russian monarchy would be restored.
+However, Andrew’s parents belonged to a different generation and no longer believed the Russian monarchy would be restored.
 They raised their children with a sense of duty to Russia but with the ability to cope with the realities of the modern world.
 At home, the family always spoke only Russian.
 Until he was twelve years old, Andrew received a private traditional education at home, characteristic of the House of Romanov.
 He then attended Haileybury and Imperial Service College, an English independent boarding and day school for 11- to 18-year-olds near Hertford, England.
 In 1940, during World War II, when Andrew was sixteen years old and away at school, his mother was killed when a Nazi bomb exploded near the family’s home.
 Already ill with cancer, she was crushed when a ceiling beam fell on her.

 In 1942, during World War II, Andrew joined the Royal Navy.
 He refused to accept an offer to become an officer, preferring to be a simple British sailor.
 He served on the light cruiser HMS Sheffield, taking part in Arctic convoys, sailing to the port city of Murmansk, then in the Soviet Union, now in Russia, where he often acted as an interpreter.
 Andrew also participated in the Battle of the Atlantic, the North African Campaign, the Allied landings at Normandy, and campaigns in the Pacific Ocean.

 After World War II, Andrew worked as an intern on a farm in Kent, England, studying to become an agronomist, a professional in the science, practice, and management of agriculture and agribusiness.
-After working in a tree nursery near London, Andrew, his uncle Prince Vasily Alexandrovich and his first cousin Prince Nikita Romanov decided to emigrate to the United States.
+After working in a tree nursery near London, Andrew, his uncle Prince Vasily Alexandrovich, and his first cousin Prince Nikita Romanov decided to emigrate to the United States.
 In 1949, with only $800 in his pocket, Andrew, his uncle, and his cousin traveled to the United States on a cargo ship.

 Andrew dropped his royal style and title when he came to the United States, calling himself Andrew Romanoff.
 He settled in California, where he first worked in a store, and then at the California Packing Company where he grew tomatoes using hydroponics and worked on the introduction of new varieties of vegetables.
 He studied sociology and criminology at the University of California at Berkeley.
 Andrew later worked as a broker in a shipping company, a real estate agent, and a furniture designer.
 In 1954, he became a naturalized American citizen.